 No Gap In Distance Coverage

-Here is an easy way to determine which hybrid number to use: your lowest hybrid should provide 10 to 15 yards shorter distance than the highest fairway wood you carry.
+Here is an easy way to determine which hybrid number to use: your lowest hybrid should provide a 10 to 15 yards shorter distance than the highest fairway wood you carry.

 This way, there will be no gap in distance coverage.